- East Nusa Tenggara, Indonesia -

 - EXPLORE the island’s surrounding and dive into a pristine waterfall. (optional)

-The Waves in Sumba – What is the surf like in November?
+The Waves in East Nusa Tenggara – What is the surf like in November?

-October to March are prime times to surf this area as trade winds will have stopped.
-It will be either glassy or caressed by a slight off-shore wind.
+November is a prime time to surf this area as trade winds will have stopped.
+It will be either glassy or caressed by very slight winds.
 Most of the spots don’t need much swell to work.
-November is known to be a good season for the surf in Sumba.
+We expect the average day to be around 4-5 foot, though we did enjoy 8 footer waves during our past retreat there.

 Rodrigo Machado – Surf Coach and Founder of the Power Surf Training

-Rodrigo is a Brazilian surfer and founder of the POWER SURF movement.
-Throughout his 20-years of surfing experience, he has deepened his teachings in the art of ‘Surf Hacks’ throughout 4 major pillars that are Physical, Technical, Tactical and Psychological.
+Rodrigo is a Brazilian surfer and founder of the POWER SURF method.
+Throughout his 25-years of surfing experience, he has deepened his teachings in the art of ‘Surf Hacks’ throughout 4 major pillars that are Physical, Technical, Tactical and Psychological.
 The POWER SURF is born from his practices of yoga and self-knowledge, the art of breathing and meditating, natural gymnastic and capoeira acrobatic movements.
 Rodrigo teaches surfers looking to perform better from intermediate to advanced levels of surfing.
-He now lives in the Bask Country, working as a surf-coach at Pukas Surf Eskola and also performs physical surf training at Hurley Surf Club.
+The POWER SURF method is now practiced internationally supporting thousands of surf athletes in achieving their full potential.

 - Stay in open-air bamboo bungalows and villa atop a hill.